 6 Twelve is a voice, a voice for those who endure and overcome something in their life and overcome against all odds.
 6 Twelve is my autistic son’s voice; enduring all that he has endured.
 From evaluations, appointments, school challenges, depression, medication, isolation and living his life under a “microscope”.
 I owe it to him to become his voice and the voice of countless others who would not otherwise have one.
 I owe my sons a fight to give back a voice that was taken away from our family by an Autism Diagnosis.
 My sons will forever be my motivation and inspiration behind what the world knows as 6 Twelve Magazine.
 6 Twelve Magazine represents strength, endurance and survival.

-6 Twelve Magazine is positive, entertaining, trendy and inspiring!
+6 Twelve Magazine is positive,engaging, educating and empowering!

 Thank you to those who read my story and inspired to live, it means more to me to inspire one to live than all the riches the world can offer!
 Thank you to those who have continually supported 6 Twelve’s Magazine’s journey your support is greatly appreciated.
 Keep watching, keep supporting, keep believing!